 Our principal liquidity needs are to fund our capital requirements, including funding working capital needs; purchasing and upgrading equipment, facilities, information systems, and real estate; supporting new product development; investing in infrastructure; repurchasing stock; paying dividends; and, from time to time, business acquisitions, and funding our debt service requirements.
-During the six months ended January 31, 2024, we principally funded these short and long-term capital requirements using cash from current operations as well as cash generated from previous borrowings under our Series C Senior Notes.
+During the first quarter of fiscal year 2024, we principally funded these short and long-term capital requirements using cash from current operations as well as cash generated in fiscal year 2023 from borrowings under our Series C Notes.